thomasflores84/DragonsOfTarkirMobileSpoiler/_posts/715-1-22-Lean-from-the-Past.markdown

 flavor: "&quot;I&#x27;ve been told all my life that the great Ojutai hols all knowledge, but I wonder what our forebears knew.&quot;"
 ---

-Target player shuffles his or her graveyard into his or her library.

 Draw a card.